Angina Pectoris (cont.)

 Unstable angina is less common.
 Angina symptoms are unpredictable and often occur at rest.

-If the patient has stable angina, any of the following may indicate worsening of
+If the person has stable angina, any of the following may indicate worsening of the condition:

 - An angina episode that is different from the regular pattern

 - Being awakened at night by angina symptoms